punch-mission/solpolpy/docs/source/development.rst

 Then, navigate to the ``docs`` directory and run ``make html`` to build the docs.

+Note, that this does not rerun the example Jupyter notebook.
+You must manually execute that if you want those figures to update.

 Running tests
 -------------
 To run the tests for this package, run ``pytest`` in the repository base directory.